Women Inheritance Awareness Campaigns Launched In Rural Areas: MNA - UrduPoint

 Women Inheritance Awareness Campaigns Launched In Rural Areas: MNA

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Jan, 2021 ) :Parliamentary Secretary for National History and Literary Heritage and Member National Assembly (MNA) Ghazala Saifi on Thursday said government has launched various awareness campaigns in different rural areas to provide knowledge to rural women of their due share in inheritance.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Jan, 2021 ) :Parliamentary Secretary for National History and Literary Heritage and Member National Assembly (MNA) Ghazala Saifi has said government has launched various awareness campaigns in different rural areas to provide knowledge to rural women of their due share in inheritance.

 Talking to APP, she said the initiative would help in unraveling common practice in rural areas where daughters were still being denied their due share in the inheritance.